crosen188/ibm-containers-interconnect-2017/5-Zero-Downtime-with-Active-Deployment-CF.md

 	`cf active-deploy-show activedeploy_lab`

- 3. Examine the deployment phases - You can see your application and how it changes during the different deployment phases.
+ 3. Examine the deployment phases and how your application changes

 	Execute the 3 examine methods mentioned above: